-Unfortunately for drivers, gas prices often go up during the summer, starting around Memorial Day [Source: EPA].
+Unfortunately for drivers, gas prices often go up during the summer, starting around Memorial Day.
 There are many reasons behind the increase in summer fuel prices, and some are fairly logical.
 More people traveling, especially on family vacations and road trips, increases demand.
 Also, in the spring months, energy companies conduct maintenance on their refineries, shutting them down and limiting capacity until late May.

-But did you know that the gasoline sold during the summer is actually different -- and more expensive to produce -- than that sold in the winter?
+But did you know that the gasoline sold during the summer is actually different — and more expensive to produce — than that sold in the winter?
 In this article, we'll take a look at why summer fuel prices are higher, focusing on the annual shift from winter-grade fuel to summer-grade fuel.

 Twice every year in the United States, the fuel supply changes.
 It's known as the seasonal gasoline transition.
 This change is the biggest reason for the price hike in summer gasoline.
 Depending on the time of year, gas stations switch between providing summer-grade fuel and winter-grade fuel.
 The switch started in 1995 as part of the Reformulated Gasoline Program (RFG), which was established through the 1990 Clean Air Act Amendments.
 The Environmental Protection Agency (EPA) started the RFG program in order to reduce pollution and smog during the summer ozone season, which occurs from June 1 to Sept.
-15 [Source: EPA].
+15 [source: EPA].

 On the next page, we'll take a look at why summer-grade fuels are more environmentally friendly and when exactly the shift between summer and winter fuels occurs.